learn-co-curriculum/dsc-introduction-to-keras/README.md

 ## Introduction

 Thus far we have a solid basic conceptual understanding of neural networks and their basic architecture.
-We've seen nueral networks for classification including a neural network with no hidden layers (logistic regression), one hidden layer, and several hidden layers.
+We've seen neural networks for classification including a neural network with no hidden layers (logistic regression), one hidden layer, and several hidden layers.
 From here, we'll begin to use Keras, a package that has prebuilt many of the building blocks of neural networks which we investigated in previous lessons.

 ## Objectives